refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 :::

-The Auth Provider used to work based on a promise reject-resolve system.
-Now, all auth hooks are resolving promises.
+**refine@3** auth provider used to work based on a promise reject-resolve system. with **refine@4**, all auth methods are resolving promises.
 Therefore, if you have used auth hooks in your application, you need to update them according to the new system.

 Let's create a wrapper component that renders children according to the authentication status: